web-native/docs/chtml/v060/specs/README.md

 </template>
 ```

-*Exports* can be easily placed anywhere in the main document.
+These *exports* can be easily placed anywhere in the main document.

 ```html
 <body>